openaddresses/machine/docs/install.md

 data from [the repository `openaddresses/minimal-test-sources`](https://github.com/openaddresses/minimal-test-sources).
 This process should take less than 10 minutes.

-1. After installing the `localdev` chef role and running tests, a new local `openaddr` Postgres database will exist with this connection string:
+1. After preparing a virtual machine and running tests, a new local `openaddr` Postgres database will exist with this connection string:

         postgres://openaddr:openaddr@localhost/openaddr